mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 This command should install dozens of R packages and will make R kernel available to you when you run Jupyter Notebook.
 For more information go to [R with conda](https://conda.io/docs/r-with-conda.html).

 Simple and efficient.
-To see effects:
+To run R code in Jupyter notebook simply choose R kernel from the drop-down list:

 ![withrkernel][withrkernel]